paulca/eyeballs.js/README.md

   - **o\_O.dom** - a basic adapter without any persistence.
   - **o\_O.localstorage** - persist records to HTML5 local storage.
   - **o\_O.couchdb** - persist records to a local CouchDB instance, for building MVC CouchApps, for example.
-  - **o\_O.rails** - An adapter for persisting models to a backend powered by Rails, or using Rails-style RESTful routing.
+  - **o\_O.rest** - An adapter for persisting models to a backend powered by Rails, or using Rails-style RESTful routing.

 Finally, you need a controller.
 The first release of eyeballs.js includes a controller as part of the jQuery driver.
 This adapter also depends on jQuery.livequery.